Fliplet/fliplet-cli/docs/API/helpers/attributes.md

 # Attributes

-Attributes can be passed to helpers and then accessed via the `attr` object in HTML or `this.attr.<name>` in JS.
+Attributes can be passed to helpers via the `attr` HTML element and then accessed via `this.attr.<name>` in JavaScript.

 ## Accessing attributes